The Power Station (band)

-The Power Station was a British-American 1980s/1990s rock and pop music supergroup originally formed in New York City and London in 1984.
+The Power Station were a British-American 1980s/1990s rock and pop music supergroup originally formed in New York City and London in 1984.
 It was made up of singer Robert Palmer, former Chic drummer Tony Thompson, and Duran Duran members John Taylor (bass) and Andy Taylor (guitar).
-Bernard Edwards, also of Chic, was involved on the studio side as recording producer and for a short time also functioned as The Power Station's manager.
+Bernard Edwards, also of Chic, was involved on the studio side as recording producer and for a short time also functioned as the Power Station's manager.
 Edwards also replaced John Taylor on bass for the recording of the band's second album.
 The band was formed in New York City late in 1984 during a break in Duran Duran's schedule that became a lengthy hiatus.
 The Power Station was named after the Power Station recording studio in New York, where their first album was conceived and recorded.